Consistent with the statutory language contained in the CMPA, PERB's mission has remained the same since the agency's inception.

 - considers appeals of grievance arbitration awards;

 - investigates standards of conduct complaints;

 - determines whether a particular subject or proposal is within the scope of bargaining;

 - facilitates the resolution of impasses in contract negotiations; and

 - adopts rules and regulations for conducting the business of the Board.

 Consistent with the above-noted responsibilities, the Board is also authorized to issue subpoenas, conduct hearings and retain independent counsel to represent its interests.

-Opinions, certifications, authorizations, decisions and orders of the Board are final, unless otherwise stated therein, for purposes of judicial review pursuant to DC Code 1-617.13(c) and 1-605.02(12).
+Opinions, certifications, authorizations, decisions and orders of the Board are final, unless otherwise stated therein, for purposes of judicial review pursuant to DC Official Code 1-617.13(c) and 1-605.02(12).